syncfusion-content/xamarin-docs/Xamarin/SfChart/charttitle.md

 ## Text alignment

-You can align the text of the title to start, center, or end of the title using the `TextAlignment` property of the `ChartTitle`.
+You can align the text of the title to the start, center, or end of the title area using the `TextAlignment` property of the `ChartTitle`.

 {% tabs %}